hiraditya/fool/thin-lto.md

 ### FunctionImport.cpp
   - ComputeCrossModuleImport (Main driver function to import and export symbols based on `ModuleToDefinedGVSummaries`.
 Computes all the import and export for every module using the `ModuleSummaryIndex`.
 Calls `ComputeImportForModule`)
   - ComputeImportForModule (compute the list of imports as well as the list of "exports", calls `computeImportForFunction`)
-  - computeImportForFunction (Compute the list of functions to import for a given caller, calls `computeImportForFunctionAlongEdge`.
+  - computeImportForFunction (Compute the list of functions to import for a given caller.
 Marks all functions and globals it (the function) references as exported to the outside if they are defined in the same source module)
   - computeImportForReferencedGlobals (Mark these imported functions and the symbols they reference in their source module as exported from their source module.
 Inserts `VI.getGUID()` to `ExportLists`)